Getting Started – How to register for ClickSuper to pay superannuation

 To register, click on the green APPLY NOW button in the top right hand corner of our website https://www.clicksuper.com.au

 Clients need to select the appropriate service to apply for.
 This guide focuses on superannuation and STP combined however clients have the option to apply for an Electronic Service Address (for SMSFs only) or Single Touch Payroll only if preferred.
+If you only want to register for superannuation and not STP the combined superannuation and STP registration is fine - if STP is not used it will not accrue any fees so the combined registration can still be used.

 The first part of the ClickSuper registration will now be displayed.
 This section requires preliminary information about your organisation.